Latest Posts

 2024 season ends

 Now that the 2024 season has ended it’s time to take stock and plan for next year.
-The beginning of the season was very difficult, with extensive flooding rendering much of the river unfishable, right up into May, and even in June the banks were too soft for weed cutting, which made life difficult for members.
+The beginning of the season was very difficult, with extensive flooding rendering much of the river unfishable, right up into May, and even in June the banks were too soft for weed cutting, which made life difficult for anglers.

 This was the scene at Yarrow and County School for most of April and May.
 Even finding the river was a challenge in many places!